Sonoran-Software/Sonoran-Store-Docs/speed-camera/getting-started.md

 	"standalone_features": {
-		"show_notification_blips_for_police": true, //Set to false to hide deteted vehicles map blips for officers in game "blips_expire_after_seconds": 90, //The blips from above will be deleted after this number of seconds "enable_standalone_bolo_system": true //Enable this setting to use the built in BOLO system through `/addplate` and `/delplate` (NOTE: this setting must be set to false to use the SonoranCAD BOLOs below)
+		"show_notification_blips_for_police": true, //Set to false to hide deteted vehicles map blips for officers in game "blips_expire_after_seconds": 90, //The blips from above will be deleted after this number of seconds "enable_standalone_bolo_system": true, //Enable this setting to use the built in BOLO system through `/addplate` and `/delplate` (NOTE: this setting must be set to false to use the SonoranCAD BOLOs below)
+    "enable_auto_update": true //Sets whether the auto update system should be used.
+Automatic version checks will always be performed.
 	},
 	"integration": {
 		"SonoranCAD_integration": { //All of these will require the SonoranCAD Framework to be installed